moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/volumes/snapshot.md

 position: 2
 ---

-Snapshots are extremly usefull in production like in development environment.
+Snapshots are extremely use full in production like in development environment.
 A snapshot is a copy of a volume.

 This documentation will show you how to use Snapshot to backup specifics volumes, recover it, and delete it.